Skip to content

 FTRUMGlobalManager.get().stopResource("resourceId");

-// Finally, after the request ends, send the request-related data metrics
+// Finally, after the request ends, send the request-related data metrics.

 ResourceParams params = new ResourceParams();